chozelinek/sacoco/tutorial.md

 1. Download the chain by clicking on `Download chain`
 1. Save the XML file as `chain_contemporary.xml` in the folder `utils` of our repo.

-For informations on how to design a tool chain you can also watch the following video.
+For information on how to design a tool chain you can also watch the following video.

 <video width="640" height="360" autobuffer controls preload="auto"><source src="http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/extensions/HTML5video/videos/SimpleToolChain.mp4" type="video/mp4"/><source src="http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/extensions/HTML5video/videos/SimpleToolChain.ogv" type="video/ogg"/><source src="http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/extensions/HTML5video/videos/SimpleToolChain.webm" type="video/webm"/></video>

-### Building the tool chain to process historical data
+#### Historical tool chain

 The process is exactly the same as we used before.